idelchi/go-gitignore/Untitled-3.md

 Strive to always run all tests so that you don't fixate/isolate on a single test case.
 Keep always a holistic view on the task.

-You are done only when 100% of the tests are successful.
+You are done only when 100% of the tests are successful and the concerns in `GENERAL_OVERFITTING_GUIDE.md` are still fulfilled.

 Be mindful of the interaction with bmatcuk/doublestar and keep an eye on its behavior.